UntoldEngine Tile-Based Streaming Architecture

 MemoryBudgetManagertracks geometry and texture GPU bytes against per-platform budgets (probed at startup).- Before dispatching any tile load, the system checks

 shouldEvictGeometry().
 If true, it runsTextureStreamingSystem.shedTextureMemoryandevictLRU(capped at 8 evictions) before attempting a tile parse.
-This prevents a tile's multi-MB commit from pushing RAM over budget. - LRU eviction scores loaded streaming entities by camera distance ×
+This prevents a tile's multi-MB commit from pushing RAM over budget. - LRU eviction scores loaded OCC streaming entities by camera distance ×

 evictionDistanceWeight+ GPU size ×evictionSizeWeight.
-Entities withinvisibleEvictionProtectionRadius(30 m) are protected. - OS memory pressure callbacks (
+Entities withinvisibleEvictionProtectionRadius(30 m) are protected. - Tile geometry eviction (

 DispatchSource.makeMemoryPressureSource) set a flag; eviction is deferred to the nextupdate()tick to stay single-threaded. tripleVisibleEntities.clearAll()— called infinalizePendingDestroys()to clear all triple-buffer slots so the renderer does not read stale entity IDs after a scene reload.